Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 This document is only providing parameters that are expected to be better suited for LoRaWAN networks for {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
-As such, this parameters does not contribute to any new security issues in addition of those identified in {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
+As such, this document does not contribute to any new security issues in addition of those identified in {{I-D.ietf-lpwan-ipv6-static-context-hc}}.

 # Acknowledgements